silverspringnetworks/developer_program/SDK/Java MQTT Client/README.md

 #### Build Java MQTT Client
 You have probably already cloned the Itron developer program GitHub repository.
 If not, now's the time!

-The Java CoAP Client is available on GitHub as part of the developer_program repository.
+The Java MQTT Client is available on GitHub as part of the developer_program repository.
 First, clone the GitHub repository.
 Point your browser to the following URL:
 `https://github.com/silverspringnetworks/developer_program`.